Sinclair Inlet: Environmental issues

 Sinclair Inlet has been significantly modified by human encroachment.
-Shallow water habits have been altered or loss, riparian vegetarian along the shoreline have decreased, and both sediment and water quality have declined.
+Shallow water habits have been altered or lost, riparian vegetation along the shoreline has decreased, and both sediment and water quality have declined.

 In the 1980s, the sediment of Sinclair Inlet was found to have elevated concentrations of organic compounds.
 A remedial investigation of the waters around the naval complex at Bremerton took place in 1996.
 The goal of the sediment clean-up was mainly to reduce the risk for humans of consuming bottom-dwelling fish with elevated levels of polychlorinated biphenyls (PCB) in their tissues.

 Sinclair Inlet has been the site for mercury remediation, as years of the naval shipyard's activities have degraded the area.
 Peak concentrations of mercury, according to dated sediment cores from the inlet, occurred around World War II.
 The contamination decreased following WWII due to better metallurgical management practices and increased environmental regulations.
-However the concentrations of mercury have decreased slowly because the sedimentation rate is relatively slow.
-From 2000 to 2001, remedial dredging attempted to decontaminate the site, and indicators success this had a significant, positive effect on the inlet as a whole.
-However, total mercury concentrations in unfiltered water from Sinclair Inlet were roughly three times higher than those of central Puget Sound.
+However, the concentrations of mercury have decreased slowly because the sedimentation rate is relatively slow.
+From 2000 to 2001, remedial dredging attempted to decontaminate the site, and indicators suggest this had a significant positive effect on the inlet as a whole.
+Still, total mercury concentrations in unfiltered water from the Sinclair Inlet were roughly three times higher than those of central Puget Sound.

-In January 2017, the Suquamish Tribe, along with the Puget Soundkeeper and the Washington Environmental Council issued a notice of notice of intent to sue the U.S. Navy for violations of the Clean Water Act, as a consequences of scraping the hull of an aircraft carrier, the USS Independence (CV-62), inside Sinclair Inlet, without an appropriate discharge permit from the United States Environmental Protection Agency.
-The tribe estimated 730 cubic yards of material was removed during the hull-scraping.
-In January 2020, the Navy reached an agreement with the tribe, agreeing to pump a layer of sand at least 10 centimeters thick in the area where the Independence was harbored.
+In January 2017, the Suquamish Tribe, along with the Puget Soundkeeper and the Washington Environmental Council issued a notice of intent to sue the U.S. Navy for violations of the Clean Water Act, as a consequence of scraping the hull of an aircraft carrier, the USS Independence (CV-62), inside Sinclair Inlet, without an appropriate discharge permit from the United States Environmental Protection Agency.
+The tribe estimated that 730 cubic yards of material were removed during the hull-scraping.
+In January 2020, the Navy reached a resolution with the tribe, agreeing to pump a layer of sand at least 10 centimeters thick into the area where the Independence was harbored.
 The agreement also contained a provision for a 10-year moratorium of hull-scapings, because of the harmful pollutants scraped into the inlet, including copper and zinc.
 The agreement is particularly pertinent given plans to scrape the hull of the USS Kitty Hawk.